patilankita79/Notes-on-HostingAWebsiteOnFirebase/README.md

 ## Issues

-If you face any issues, put following code in <b>firebase.json</b> file (This file will be created when you type the command firebase init)
+If you face any issues while deploying, put following code in <b>firebase.json</b> file (This file will be created when you type the command firebase init)
 <br>

 ```